patestevao/new-patestevao/content/work/bitcoindesigned.md

 intro: 'Bitcoin designed is a collection of design resources about Bitcoin related topics.'
 ---

+This project and its resources are available at [bitcoindesigned.com/](https://www.bitcoindesigned.com/).

 ## About the project

 Bitcoin designed is a collection of design resources about Bitcoin related topics.